konsumer/wui/README.md

 Lightweight & easy web-based GUI for your app.

-Pronounced "woo-ee".
-It's written in go, and uses a client/server model, so it has an open port that any software can interact with.
+Pronounced "woo-ee", it stands for "Web User interface".
+It's written in go, and uses a client/server model.
 Think of it as a super-light, cross-platform alternative to electron.
 All of your code is meant to run inside the context of the web-page that makes up the UI, and just trigger the server to do native-things.

 ## usage